 The Theta State

 The goal with both meditation and floatation is to reach the theta state.
 This is a state where you can consciously listen to your subconscious mind.
 Or let’s put it a different way, experience hallucinations without drugs, insanity or sleep.
 Monks train years to do this through meditation while staying consciously awake.
 Your body does this naturally every night but you consciously switch off aka fall asleep.
 Recall those auditory or visual flashes you get before your off switch kicks in and you fall asleep?
 That’s a glimpse into theta state.
-In an isolation tank you are consciously awake observing your subconscious mind.
+In an isolation tank you are consciously awake observing your subconscious mind devoid of any noise levels.
 Most of the time.
 No years of training required.
 For me it turned out after 3 floatation sessions I was hallucinating baby!

 Our subconscious mind is a powerful supercomputer (no surprises there) which constantly gathers, calculates, builds patterns & connections faster than we can consciously observe (process).
 I think this is a natural safe measure so we don’t go insane.
 Now imagine being able to tap into this wealth of stored info for a bit.
 You know when you sometimes get a gut feeling — I believe that is the output from all the processing bubbling their way to your conscious mind.
 I use the isolation tank to tap into this and get my answers faster then waiting for them to bubble to the top.

 Floating should be a company benefit.
 Heck, even more.. a company policy.
 If an employee is having a hard day for whatever reason (personal or business) just send them to an isolation tank for 1 hour.